 An alternative to a PVB interlayer is using a strengthened or stiffened Ionoplast structural interlayer.
 Originally brought to market by DuPont SentryGlas® and more recently by Kuraray to name a few, Ionoplast provides a stronger coupling effect between the glass panels which increases the strength of the glass structure well beyond traditional PVB limits.
 It allows for higher loads with the same glass thickness which is ideal for hurricane or high-impact areas, or potential reduction in glass thickness compared to alternative options for the same load requirements.
 It’s also optimal for glass balustrades in exterior applications, due to its clearer properties and lesser susceptibility to moisture absorption.

 Another alternative is ethylene-vinyl acetate (EVA), which offers long-term weather resistance to moisture.
 And just like PVB, it provides a level of impact resistance.

 It creates adjacent material incompatibility: For wet glaze applications, the grout used with the tempered-laminated glass requires consideration, too.
-Portland based grouts are the most common and often used by default—but there are documented issues with its material compatibility.
+Portland-based grouts are the most common and often used by default—but there are documented issues with their material compatibility.
 A good bet is to check with the laminated glass manufacturer to select an interlayer that has supportive test data to mitigate possible contamination.